erickwanjan/waveguide_sim/README.md

 Subwavelength Grating (SWG) Waveguide Simulator

-Part of the research project "Analyzing Subwavelength Gratings for Low-Loss Waveguide Design" done by Eric Jan.
-Code and simulator designed to predict the effect of using sbwavelength grating waveguides on loss.
-Intended to be used for future low loss waveguide design for fabrication by bulk CMOS process.
+Simulation component of the research project "Analyzing Subwavelength Gratings for Low-Loss Waveguide Design" done by Eric Jan as a part of Professor San-Liang Lee's research group.
+The code is designed to simulate and predict the effect of using subwavelength gratings on wavegudie loss.
+It is intended to be used for future low loss waveguide design for fabrication by bulk CMOS process.

 All code is contained in the utils.py and utils_client.py files.
 For descriptions of functionality, consult the code documentation of each file.
+To view plots, either use the built-in savefig function (in the matplotlib package) or run with anaconda (download at https://www.continuum.io/downloads) in an ipython environment.

 DEPENDENCIES